victorberdugo1/Battleship/README.md

 PARTIDA MAS LARGA: 0
 ```
 The file collects the game's statistics:
-- The **record** keeps track of the minimum number of shots required for a player to win a game.
+- The **RECORD** keeps track of the minimum number of shots required for a player to win a game.
-- **PLAYER 1** counts how many times Player 1 has won.
+- **JUGADOR 1** counts how many times Player 1 has won.
-- **PLAYER 2** counts how many times Player 2 has won.
+- **JUGADOR 2** counts how many times Player 2 has won.
-- **DRAWS** counts how many times there has been a draw (both players have used the same number of shots to eliminate the rival fleet).
+- **EMPATES** counts how many times there has been a draw (both players have used the same number of shots to eliminate the rival fleet).
-- **LONGEST GAME** keeps track of the total shots taken by both players that took the longest to destroy the rival fleet.
+- **PARTIDA MAS LARGA** keeps track of the total shots taken by both players that took the longest to destroy the rival fleet.

 ## Main Menu